u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Innovations like Discourse Graphs point to what’s possible: a future where scientists and innovators can scale with the explosion of information, receive credit that reflects their real contributions, and spark transformative insights beyond their own epistemic bubbles.

-This isn’t just about individual protocols, but a broader, public system of science, where knowledge is shared as it’s built, not only after it’s polished; where collaboration happens across the epistemic confines of labs and disciplines, not just within them; and where the system of scientific invites openness and reuse without compromising credit.
+This isn’t just about individual protocols, but a broader, public system of science, where knowledge is shared as it’s built, not only after it’s polished; where collaboration happens across the epistemic confines of labs and disciplines, not just within them; and where the system of scientific inquiry invites openness and reuse without compromising credit.

 It’s time to publish the experiment.
 To enable public work by creating a new infrastructure where scientists, funders, investors, and innovators can build, share, and evolve ideas together, in the open.
 Like the Bazaar, it may be messy – but I'll bet it's far more powerful than we’ve dared to imagine.